Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Gromov--Witten theory of complete intersections

-\textbf{The algorithm.} We now explain how to use Theorem \ref{thm_main} to recursively compute all Gromov--Witten invariants of a smooth complete intersection $X$ in projective space which is not \emph{exceptional}, in the sense of not being a complete intersection of dimension at least $6$ of two or more quadrics.
+We now explain how to use Theorem \ref{thm_main} to recursively compute all Gromov--Witten invariants of a smooth complete intersection $X$ in projective space.
 The computation is done by induction on the dimension and the degrees.
-The initial cases of the induction are: \begin{itemize} \item[(i)] $X$ a projective space or a quadric hypersurface: in both cases, $X$ is an homogeneous variety, and so the Gromov--Witten invariants of $X$ can be determined by the localization formula \cite{GP} and the calculation of Hodge integrals on the moduli spaces of curves \cite{FP}. \item[(ii)] $X$ a cubic surface: $X$ is a blow-up of $\PP^2$ in $6$ points, and so the Gromov--Witten invariants of $X$ are determined in terms of Gromov--Witten invariants of $\PP^2$ and of the point by the blow-up result of \cite[Thm B]{fan2017chern}. \item[(iii)] $X$ a $4$-dimensional complete intersection of two quadrics: the genus $0$ invariants of $X$ are determined by \cite[Thms 1.2-1.6]{hu2021computing}, the big quantum cohomology of $X$ is generically semisimple by \cite[Thm 1.4]{hu2021computing}, and so the higher genus invariants can be reconstructed from the genus $0$ invariants by the Givental--Teleman classification of semisimple cohomological field theories \cite{Tel}. \end{itemize}
+The initial cases of the induction are projective spaces, $X\simeq \PP^m$, whose Gromov--Witten invariants can be determined by the localization formula \cite{GP} and the calculation of Hodge integrals on the moduli spaces of curves \cite{FP}.